TaoRanRan/Salary_prediction_deploy/README.md

 # 💰 LightGBM Salary Prediction Model Deployed Using GitHub Actions

 Welcome to the **Salary Prediction Model** repository!
-This project is to predicting salaries in Data Science fields based on various factors like experience, geography, job role, and more.
+This project is to predict salaries in Data Science fields based on various factors like experience, geography, job role, and more.

 ---